 You cannot combine HAN scholarships.
 But you can combine a HAN scholarship with a scholarship from another organization.

-Apply in 5 steps
+Apply for a scholarship in 5 steps

 - The next step is preparing the following 3 items: